ergoplatform/community/guides/testing.md

 be guaranteed:
 1) New releases don't accidentally break Ergo protocol (i.e. behave correctly)
 2) All public APIs preserve backward compatibility to not break existing application.
-3) Application is free to choose any note on the network to communicate with, thus all the nodes should have equivalent observable behavior.
+3) Application is free to choose any node on the network to communicate with, thus all the nodes should have equivalent observable behavior.

 ### Practices